Two green-skinned children appeared near a medieval English village

 Why this is not simply a fairy tale

 The instinct to wave the story away as a medieval marvel runs into an awkward fact: the two men who recorded it were not credulous.
 William of Newburgh, an Augustinian canon at Newburgh Priory in Yorkshire writing his Historia rerum Anglicarum around the 1190s, was one of the sharpest critics of his age.
 He is best remembered for pouring scorn on the fantastical History of the Kings of Britain by Geoffrey of Monmouth, which he called a tissue of impudent lies.
 This is not an author who repeated every wonder he heard.
-Of the Green Children he writes that he long hesitated to believe it, and set it down only because the testimony was too weighty and too widely attested to suppress.
+Of the Green Children he writes that he had long doubted the story, at first finding it “absurd to accept as genuine” on any rational foundation, before the weight of “so many and such competent witnesses,” in his own phrase, left him “compelled to believe” it.

 The rational reading: orphans, hunger, and a river